BonzTM/FS22_cheeky_mods/README.md

 # FS22_cheeky_productions
-A collection of modded GIANTS production and animal points
+A collection of modded GIANTS equipment, implements, productions, and animal pens.
+The mods were created for use on a multiplayer server with a cross-farm economy of ~12 people on a 16x map.

+Harvesters have a slightly increased capacity at an increased price.

+Vehicles have slightly increased speed/torque/friction at an increased price.

+Implements have a slightly increased capacity/working speed at an increased price.

-Each production is modded to roughly 10x speed, capacity, and output.
+Each production is modded to ~10x speed, capacity, and output; scaled appropriately and slightly balanced for cross-farm economy.
 Cycles per month have been reduced while increasing the quantity input and output respectively in order to reduce server load.
-Each production is priced at 5x the normal price.
-All productions spawn additional pallets, but may not be perfect yet.
+Each production is priced at ~5x the normal price.
+Most productions spawn additional pallets.

-Each animal pen is modded to 5x the capacity of animals, inputs, and outputs as well as being 2.5x the normal cost.
+Each animal pen is modded to ~5x the capacity of animals, inputs, and outputs as well as being ~2.5x the normal cost.